-Social isolationtext to be linked is a leading cause of mortality, and working at home often distances employees from each other.
+Social isolation is a leading cause of mortality, and working at home often distances employees from each other.
 Leaders can promote interactions among team members with frequent contacts (email, video calls), provide coaching and mentoring by personal “check-ins” on how employees are doing, and encourage employees to connect.

-Cognitive and emotional trust often comes from face-to-face interactions, which are more difficult when working at home.
-To compensate, leaders can do video contacts where employees can show their personalities by wearing hats, setting backgrounds, or sharing personal moments.
+Cognitive and emotional trust often comes from face-to-face interactions.
+And those are more difficult when working at home.
+To compensate, leaders can do video contacts.
+Employees can show their personalities by wearing hats, setting backgrounds, or sharing personal moments.

 Employees want to know how they are doing and to have their contributions recognized.
-These celebration moments often occur though casual and straightforward comments in the office.
-Leaders can be conscious of celebrating success in remote settings by sharing stories of success, offering personal comments to remote employees, sharing best practices, and giving credit to employees who deliver results.
+These celebration moments often occur through casual and straightforward comments in the office.
+Leaders can be conscious of celebrating success in remote settings by sharing success stories, offering personal comments to remote employees, sharing best practices, and giving credit to employees who deliver results.
 Positive performance conversations can occur remotely and frequently to help employees feel visible.

 Three critical success factors for finding opportunity in working at home:

 Coordination focuses on specific tasks.
-By breaking down an overall project into specific tasks, a remote worker can focus on a unique task, then combine that task into the whole project to feel more connected.
+By breaking down an overall project into specific tasks, a remote worker can focus on a unique task.
+Then combine that task into the whole project to feel more connected.
 We have called this work task planning that evolves workforce planning.
-Coordination also comes when sub-teams are assigned a job and work together to report out to a larger group.
+Coordination also comes when sub-teams are assigned a job and work together to report to a larger group.
 Leaders can consistently probe, “how are we doing at making sure we work together as a team?”

-We have defined the “right” culture as the identity of the firm in the mind of key customers.
-This means that culture starts by defining an organization’s brand, identity, or reputation with key customers.
-For remote workers, this means making sure that customer promises (e.g., for innovation, service, relationships) are showing up in how remote workers are treated.
+We have defined the “right” culture as the firm’s identity is key to customers’ minds.
+This means that culture defines an organization’s brand, identity, or reputation with key customers.
+For remote workers, making sure that customer promises (e.g., for innovation, service, relationships) show how remote workers are treated.
 Leaders can monitor how the external commitments show up in internal working relationships by asking, “how well are we modeling what we promise our customers?”